Skip to main content

 const FLAG ?= true

-See Imports and Exports for module declarations.
+See Modularity for module declarations.

 See the types system implementation